sigfox/javascript/packages/koa-mongoose-model-stream-export/README.md

+# koa-mongoose-model-stream-export

-# koa-mongoose-model-stream-export - Mongoose schema to CSV/JSON
+Koa middleware mounting routes in order to export Mongoose schema to CSV/JSON.

 ## When use it?